Key Future Trends

 5. Quantum AI and its Security Implications

 While still in its nascent stages, quantum computing holds the potential to revolutionize AI and, by extension, cybersecurity.
 Quantum machine learning could process vast datasets and solve complex problems far beyond current capabilities.
 However, it also poses new security risks, such as breaking current encryption standards.
 The future will see AI playing a role in developing quantum-resistant cryptography and securing quantum computing environments.
-Exploring Quantum Machine Learning provides a glimpse into this complex domain.

 6. Federated Learning for Enhanced Privacy and Collaboration